 We have undertaken a stepped analysis approach to assess this building.
-We started with simpler elastic analysis methods and progressed with more complex analysis (non-linear and displacement-based analysis) to determine the seismic performance of the building.
+We started with simpler elastic analysis methods and progressed with more complex analysis (non-linear analysis) to determine the seismic performance of the building.

 4.2 Computer Modelling

 4.2.1 Primary lateral resisting system